aragon/osx-commons/README.md

-# osx-commons
+# Aragon OSx Commons

-OSX-Commons: A collection of shared resources and utilities for the Aragon OSX DAO Framework, including contracts, subgraph, and SDK functionalities.
+A collection of shared resources and utilities for the Aragon OSx DAO Framework and plugin developers

 ## Project